OSGeo/OSGeoLive-doc/doc/quickstart/pgrouting_quickstart.rst

     such as :doc:`OpenJump <../overview/openjump_overview>` or
     the :doc:`QGIS <../overview/qgis_overview>` DbManager extension.

-To use the DbManager extension of QGIS open up QGIS then go to Go to ``Database -> DB Manager -> DB Manager``.
+To use the DbManager extension of QGIS open up QGIS then go to ``Database -> DB Manager -> DB Manager``.
 Select the SQL Window icon and cut and paste the above pgRouting Query.

 * Run the Dijkstra shortest path function with considering direction.